 2. Discovery Box/Resource Loan – This includes in-park use of reserved Discovery Boxes for no charge.
 Boxes include written activity instructions plus necessary equipment.
 Some boxes are simple enough to use with no advance preparation; other boxes are more complex and leaders may study the boxes in advance by making an appointment with the Blue Jay staff.
 No staff-led program services are included in this option.
 Reservation of materials is required and can be used here in the park between the hours of 8 a.m.–4:45 p.m., Monday–Saturday.

-3. Guided Program – Monthly, themed programs especially for Scout groups are available on selected Saturdays.
+3. Scout Saturday Guided Programs – Monthly, themed programs especially for Scout groups are available on selected Saturdays.
 Some programs are "requirement-oriented" while others are "background-oriented," enabling Scouts to continue work on their own.
 Please see the Scout Saturday Flier for more information.
 Programs are scheduled during the school year and are advertised in the summer, with registration beginning July 1.
+Scout Saturday opportunities for Cub Scouts Scout Saturday opportunities for Brownies and Girl Scouts.

 5. Service Projects – Service opportunities abound at Blue Jay Point County Park.